simurai/tone-syntax/README.md

 4. Add yourself as the maintainer to this `README.md`.
 5. Make a PR. :tada:

-> Note: Since there are hundreds (thousands?) of languages out there, only the most commonly used languages will get accepted. :bow:
+> Note: Since there are hundreds (thousands?) of languages out there, less commonly used languages might not get accepted. :bow: